 Article

-Microheterogeneity of mAbs can impact their activity and stability.
-Formation of charge variants is considered as the most important source the microheterogeneity.
+Microheterogeneity of monoclonal antibodies (mAbs) can impact their activity and stability.
+Formation of charge variants is considered as the most important source of the microheterogeneity.
 In particular, controlling the content of the acidic species is often of major importance for the production process and regulatory approval of therapeutic proteins.
-In this study, the preferential precipitation process was developed for reducing the content of acidic variant in mAb downstream pools.
+In this study, the preferential precipitation process was developed for reducing the content of acidic variants in mAb downstream pools.
 The process design was preceded by the determination of phase behavior of mAb variants in the presence of different precipitants.
 It was shown that the presence of polyethylene glycol (PEG) in protein solutions favored precipitation of acidic variants of mAbs.
-Precipitation yield was influenced by the variant composition in the mAb feed solutions, the concentration of the precipitant and the protein and the ionic strength of the solutions.
+Precipitation yield was influenced by the variant composition in the mAb feed solutions, the concentration of the precipitant and the protein, and the ionic strength of the solutions.
 To improve yield, multistage precipitation was employed, where the precipitate was recycled to the precipitation process.
-The final product was as a mixture of supernatants pooled together from the recycling steps.
+The final product was a mixture of supernatants pooled together from the recycling steps.
 Such an approach can be potentially used either instead or in a combination with chromatography for adjusting the acidic variant content of mAbs, which can benefit in improvement in throughput and reduction in manufacturing costs.
-This article is protected by copyright.
-All rights reserved.

 ...
 Nonetheless, economic analyses for the CM of biopharmaceuticals have shown conflicting results.
 On one hand, studies conducted by Pollock et al. [75] and Klutz et al. [84] on continuous antibody production confirm the economical advantages of the hybrid approach compared with end-to-end CM, Hammerschmidt et al. [85] concluded that fully continuous processes lead to the most significant cost savings in long term.
 Moreover, the gap between the equipment and knowledge that have been developed mainly in academic institutions and their adaptability to the vaccine manufacturing environment is another hurdle on the way of implementing CM in vaccine manufacturing. ...